lewjc/CombiLog-Archiver/README.md

 [![CircleCI](https://circleci.com/gh/lewjc/CombiLog-Archiver.svg?style=shield&circle-token=268a495dbf8d3480ffc3bb540e4be1611378af49)](https://app.circleci.com/pipelines/github/lewjc/CombiLog-Archiver)

-This Repository is for the Archive micro-service in the CombiLog Stack.
-It deals with storing all log messages that are processed by combilog.
+This Repository is for the archive micro-service in the CombiLog Stack.
+It deals with storing all log messages that are processed by combilog as well as clearing messages from the aggregator once the message has been archived succesfully.

 ## Environment Variables